JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 7. **Yaade (apidoc7/yaade on GitHub):** Yaade is an open-source, self-hosted, collaborative API development environment.
 It aims to provide a complete platform for designing, developing, and testing APIs.

-8. Reqable - Reqable implements the core features of traffic analysis and API testing, and deeply integrates them.
+8. Reqable - Reqable implements the core features of traffic analysis and **API testing**, and deeply integrates them.

 One app is worth multiple apps: Advanced API Debugging Proxy and REST Client